41 Beta Distribution

 Proposition 41.3 is a beautiful connection with a simple interpretation.
 If \(X\) and \(Y\) represent “times” spent doing two activities (e.g., doing homework and studying for exams), then \(\frac{X}{X + Y}\) represents the fraction of time in the first activity.
 If we model \(X\) and \(Y\) as independent gamma random variables, then Proposition 41.3 says that \(\frac{X}{X + Y}\) will be beta and, moreover, will be independent of \(X + Y\), the total time spent doing both activities.

-Proposition 41.3 also allows for a charming alternative derivation of the expectation of the beta distribution.
+Proposition 41.3 offers a charming calculus-free derivation of the expectation of the beta distribution.

 41.4 Exercises